QingLyu0828/whole-brain-MRI_metastases_cls/README.md

-# Contains codes for the paper "A transformer-based deep learning approach for classifying brain metastases into primary organ sites using clinical whole brain MRI".
+# Codes for the paper "A transformer-based deep learning approach for classifying brain metastases into primary organ sites using clinical whole brain MRI".